freedomofpress/securedrop/docs/network_firewall.rst

 |Firewall OPT2 Rules|

+Finally, click **Apply Changes**.
+This will save your changes.
+You should see a message "The changes have been applied successfully".
 Once you've set up the firewall, exit the Unsafe Browser, and continue with the "Keeping pfSense up to date" section below.

 Configuration Reference Templates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~